 Ceropegia stapeliiformis is a prostrate, creeping, trailing or climbing succulent with stems very much resemblimg those of Stapelia, but they grow much longer.
 It has fibrous roots which develop where the stems touch the ground.
 The leaves are minute and rudimentary, soon falling off the stems.
-The flowers are up to 3 inches (7.5 cm) long, funnel-shaped with a greenish white color, spotted or streaked with maroon.
+The flowers are up to 3 inches (7.5 cm) long, funnel-shaped, with a greenish-white color and spotted or streaked with maroon.
 The petals surrounding the mouth are free-spreading, reflexed and fringed with hairs.
 The fruit a follicle with tubercles.

 How to Grow and Care